 The Metro Planning Commission adopted expanded Subdivision Regulations on March 9, 2006.
-Those regulations were amended in 2006, 2010, 2011, 2013, 2014, and 2016, and most recently in June 2017.
+Those regulations were amended in 2006, 2010, 2011, 2013, 2014, and 2016, 2017 and most recently in January 2021.

-A Subdivision is: Any land, vacant or improved, which is divided or proposed to be divided into two (2) or more lots or parcels of less than five (5) acres in size.
+A Subdivision is any land, vacant or improved, which is divided or proposed to be divided into two (2) or more lots or parcels of less than five (5) acres in size.
 It includes resubdivision which means a change of any approved or recorded subdivision.

 The Land Development Division reviews subdivision applications as a technical review against the adopted Subdivision Regulations.
 The Regulations provide for the division of land under the existing zoning entitlements.
 Subdivision of land does not alter or increase the allowances that a property owner has under the existing zoning.

 Per Tennessee Code Annotated, the Planning Commission is charged with the adoption of Subdivision Regulations to provide for harmonious development.
 The Community Character Manual identifies the envisioned character of an area.
 That area, called a transect, includes general patterns of the built environment such as rural, suburban, urban, or downtown.
 The transect determines which section of the Subdivision Regulations applies to a specific application.
 Community Character Manual policies are not otherwise referenced during subdivision review.

 The Subdivision Regulations apply throughout Nashville and Davidson County, except in the cities of Belle Meade, Berry Hill, Forest Hills, Goodlettsville, and Oak Hill.

 |Flow Chart of the Subdivision Approval Process

 |Subdivision Regulations - Complete Document (filed prior to 2/24/2021)